 This backpacking boot from Lowa features the DuraPU midsole reinforced with the Supination Pronation Support (SPS) system.
 This is one of Lowa’s signature components which delivers shock absorption, long-lasting comfort, and rebound.
 The SPS system, another Lowa exclusive, is the placement of TPU inserts in the softer PU mold.
 It permits the Ticam II GTX to promote proper gait, thus preventing supination and overpronation which can cause discomfort on long-distance journeys.

 With a Climate Control Footbed, the inside environment is kept fresh and dry.
 It has a breathable top layer and a foam that conforms to the shape of the user’s foot.
 Furthermore, this works with the Climate Control System of Lowa, which manages moisture inside the boots.
 This feature makes use of perforations on the boots’ upper that allows it to breathe.
 It permits moisture inside the pair to evaporate while walking.

 Providing support and stability to the Lowa Ticam II GTX wearer is a hard stabilizer.
 This material is optimal for intense outdoor activities.
 The torsional rigidity from this feature helps prevent ankle twisting.
 This boot is also compatible with crampons.

-The softness of split leather and durability of Cordura are what make up the upper of the Ticam II GTX.
-Split leathers are the underside of a hide which is less exposed to elements.
-They are known for their versatility.
-However, they are a tad less moisture resistant.
-Cordura, on the other hand, is made using high tenacity fibers which contribute to its resiliency and reliability.
+The softness of split leather and the durability of Cordura are what make up the upper of the Ticam II GTX.
+Split leathers are the underside of a hide that is less exposed to elements.
+They are versatile.
+However, they are a tad less moisture-resistant.
+Cordura, on the other hand, is made using high-tenacity fibers which contribute to its resiliency and reliability.

-- Lowa resoles their backpacking and trekking boots at a cost using the original materials.
-In case the original components are not available, Lowa uses ones that are of equal quality.
+- The backpacking and trekking boots are resoled at a cost using the original materials.
+In case the original components are not available, the ones that are of equal quality are used.
 Resoling is the repair of the sole by placing a new one.